chenzx921020/MoEQuant/Tables_for_R2_NkUk.md

 ---

-**Table R3: Time Cost Comparison of GPTQ and MoEQuant, for EBSS, we implement it on GPU A800, enabling the simultaneous generation of multiple batches of data.**
+**Table R3: Time Cost Comparison of GPTQ and MoEQuant.** All test are conducted on a single A800 GPU.
+MoEQuant needs to generate 128 sequences of 512 length, in order to make full use of the computing power to improve efficiency, we stitch multiple sequences together in the batch dimension.

 | Model            | Method   | Time Cost |
 | ---------------- | -------- | --------- |